 Here at Half Chrome we put drones through a rigorous series of tests.
-Unlike many of the sites out there, we actually fly our drones.
+Unlike many of the websites out there, we actually fly our drones.
 We see how fast they go.
 We test how quickly they ascend.
 We check battery life.
 We even crash them, and we catch it all on video.
 Read on to see just a sampling of the drone tests we run.

 Half Chrome Labs